 Before any award payment can be made, you must fill out and return to the ASF a W-8BEN Form (Adobe PDF).
 This form is required by the U.S. Internal Revenue Service (IRS) to qualify you for tax exemption under the U.S.-Norwegian tax treaty.
 The tax treaty article number for Norway is 16(1).

 After Award Payment:

 You will also be required to file a tax form in the United States for each calendar year in which you have received funding.
-Most fellows will be able to use Form 1040-NR-EZ entitled “U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents”.
-(Note: if you do have dependents, you will have to use the longer form 1040NR.
-In any case, be sure to read the directions carefully to ensure you are using the correct form for your personal circumstances.)
-If the ASF award is your only income, the return must be filed by June 15, 2017 for award money received during 2016.
-If you were an employee and received wages subject to U.S. withholding, the return must be filed by April 18, 2017.
-By March 15, 2017, we will send you Form 1042-S, which indicates the amount paid to you on your award for the calendar year 2016.
+Most fellows will be able to use Form 1040-NR entitled “U.S. Nonresident Aliens Income Tax Return.”
+(Note: be sure to read the directions carefully to ensure you are using the correct form for your personal circumstances.)
+If the ASF award is your only income, the return must be filed by April 15, 2024, for award money received during 2023.
+If you were an employee and received wages subject to U.S. withholding, the return must be filed by April 15, 2024.
+By April 1, 2024, we will send you Form 1042-S, which indicates the amount paid to you on your award for the calendar year 2023.

-This is the amount you will report as income on your Tax Return Form (1040-NR-EZ or 1040NR).
+This is the amount you will report as income on your Tax Return Form (1040-NR).
 Please note: the total amount paid to you by the ASF should go in page 1, line 6, and you must pay particular attention to page 2, question J as this is the section that addresses the tax treaty issue.
-See Form 1040-NR-EZ Instructions (pdf file) for complete details.
+See Form 1040-NR Instructions for complete details.

 Remember that your Tax Return Form must be filled out, signed and dated and returned to the U.S. Internal Revenue Service (and not to the ASF)!